allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 ## Summary
 To sum up, Marathon is a nice Mesos framework for installations of a few thousand applications.
 If you
-have more than a few thousand of applications and more then 10k tasks you will hit the wall.
+have more than a few thousand applications and more then 10k tasks you will hit the wall.

 #### How to avoid the wall: